has a new start

 Between the new part and the old building an atrium has been made, the Forum.
 This is the central meeting place of the school.
 Here are the entrances and from the Forum all parts of the school are easily accessible.
 The centrally located reception desk has a view of all traffic flows.
 Eyecatchers are the renovated monumental facade and the spectacular spiral staircase that opens up all substructure clusters.

-The renovated old building contains on the ground floor the Crea-cluster (dance and drama), staff rooms and a grand café.
+The ground floor of the renovated old building contains the Crea-cluster (dance and drama), staff rooms and a grand café.
 The upper floors contain the superstructure.
 Few traditional classrooms can be found here; around the large open learning areas there are group rooms, consulting rooms and 'surprise rooms', these are rooms in which 60 or 90 pupils can receive education at the same time, let themselves be inspired or marveled.

 First partner of Kunskapsskolan Netherlands